dmaidon/psClimaCell/README.md

 Requires a V4 API Key from http://climacell.co.

+## Features ##

+- [ ] Updates every hour at 15 seconds past the hour.
+- [ ] Easily select whick fields to download.
+(Max: 50)
+- [ ] Easily select which timlines to download.
+(Max: 3)
+- [ ] Runs an event at midnight to clear the log files and start a new one
+- [ ] Separate log files for any errors and debug information

 Following sections were added to Imperial and Metric Field Units Json files.

 <pre>